seahorce-scidac/REMORA/Docs/sphinx_doc/Verification.rst

 Ideal Mini Grid
 ---------------

 This small idealized grid is used to test netCDF-provided initial and boundary conditions.
-The ocean is initializaed with zero velocity and a constant temperature and salinity.
+The ocean is initialized with zero velocity and a constant temperature and salinity.
 Time-varying boundary conditions are then applied for velocity, temperature, or salinity (provided by netCDF file).
 The default is to used a clamped boundary condition for all quantities, but options for Chapman-Flather and radiation conditions are available.
 This test also verifies correct behavior with land-sea masking when using the ``_masked`` grid file.

-The netCDF files needed to run these tests can be found in the `remora-data`<https://github.com/seahorce-scidac/remora-data` repository under the ``IdealMiniGrid`` directory.
+The netCDF files needed to run these tests can be found in the `remora-data <https://github.com/seahorce-scidac/remora-data`_ repository under the ``IdealMiniGrid`` directory.

 .. _particlesseamount: